This keto pecan pie is made with simple low carb ingredients! A buttery crust and gooey filling makes this the ultimate holiday dessert.

 - Vanilla extract– A must for any good pie filling.

-How do you make a keto pecan pie?
+How to make a keto pecan pie?

-Start by making the pie crust then blind baking it.
+Make the pie crust: Start by making the pie crust then blind baking it.
 Once it has been baked, let it cool slightly before adding the filling.

-To make the filling, spread the pecan halves into the pie crust.
+Make the filling: To make the filling, spread the pecan halves into the pie crust.
 In a small bowl, whisk together the remaining ingredients until combined.
 Pour the mixture over the pecans, ensuring it is evenly distributed.

-Now, bake the pie for 40-45 minutes, covering the pie at the 20-minute mark with tin foil (aluminum foil) to ensure the crust doesn’t burn.
+Bake: Bake the pie for 40-45 minutes, covering the pie at the 20-minute mark with tin foil (aluminum foil) to ensure the crust doesn’t burn.

-Finally, remove the pie from the oven and let it cool completely before serving.
+Cool then serve: Finally, remove the pie from the oven and let it cool completely before serving.

 Tips to make the best recipe